mgharish18/Task_Manager/README.md

 # task_manager

-An android application developed using flutter.
+An android application developed using flutter